ScriptJayT/Articles/The Electron Saga/Elec-3.md

 ## JS

-The class is called `page_loader` and it just gets imported and called.
+The class is called `page_loader`, and it just gets imported and called.
 The `is_ready` method checks to see if our index.html has all the required elements to work; and the `activate()` method enables the button click.

 ```js
 import { D$ } from "./fn/dev.js";